philstutorials/philstutorials.github.io/DATA601.md

 Drop-in help: Friday: 5:00pm-7:00pm (ICT 517)

-## Some considerations on looking up available operations, their names, and parameters
+## Some considerations about looking up available operations, their names, and parameters

 When you're writing your own code in a jupyter notebook it's useful to develop your own heuristic for looking things up.
 From my experience I would start with a strategy something like this: